First hurricane of the season forms in eastern Pacific

 Meanwhile, recently formed Tropical Storm Gonzalo was strengthening in the Atlantic and the center said it was expected to become a hurricane by Thursday.

-It was centered about 1,205 miles (1,935 kilometers) east of the southern Windward Islands with maximum sustained winds of 50 mph (85 kph).
+As of Wednesday evening, Gonzalo was centered about 1,110 miles (1,785 kilometers) east of the southern Windward Islands with maximum sustained winds of 50 mph (85 kph).
 It was heading west at 14 mph (22 kph).

 Gonzalo’s strengthening breaks a record set by Tropical Storm Gert, which formed on July 24, 2005.
 So far this year, Cristobal, Danielle, Edouard and Fay also set records for being the earliest named Atlantic storms of their respective place in the alphabet.